tatianegercina/FinTech/01-Lesson-Plans/05-APIs/2/LessonPlan.md

 ### Overview

-Today's class will expose students to some exciting and innovative FinTech APIs that have truly disrupted the industry. **Quandl** is an API that provides access to historical stock data, while **Plaid** connects multiple financial institutions for a unified view of personal financial information.
-Both APIs help democratize and decentralize financial data stores and analytic approaches.
-But that's not all–new APIs and software development kits (SDKs) are released regularly to help enhance and advance the FinTech industry.
-It's a whole new world, and one to be excited about!
+Today's class will expose students to the exciting and innovative FinTech APIs that have been disrupting the industry.
+There are so many groundbreaking APIs in the FinTech industry that it's almost impossible not to get excited about them.
+APIs used in this lesson include **Quandl**, an API that provides access to historical stock data, and **Alpaca**, an API for stock trading.
+Both of these services help democratize and decentralize financial data stores and analytic approaches.
+And this is just the beginning.
+New APIs and SDKs (software development kits) are released regularly, which means there's always new technologies to use to enhance and advance the FinTech industry.
+It's a new world, and it's a world to be excited about!

 This lesson presents students with hands-on experience using APIs in a Python environment, requesting and leveraging API keys, and securely storing API keys and credentials as **environment variables** (variables that exist at the operating system level).
-Students will programmatically submit API requests to Quandl using the Python `requests` library and Plaid's software development kit, a library packaged to provide developers with access to Plaid's endpoints and functions.
+Students will programmatically submit API requests to Quandl using the Python `requests` library and Alpacas' software development kit, a library packaged to provide developers with access to Alpacas's endpoints and functions.

 ### Class Objectives

 By the end of today's class, students will be able to:

-* Register for an API key and use it to fetch authenticated requests using the `requests` library.
+* Register for an API key and use the key to fetch authenticated requests using the Requests Library.

-* Set/export environment variables in Windows and Mac, and retrieve them in Python.
+* Set/Export environment variables in Windows and Mac and retrieve them in Python.

-* Explain the difference between an API and a SDK.
+* Explain the difference between an API and SDK.

-* Set authentication for the Plaid SDK.
+* Set authentication for a Python SDK.

-* Use a Python SDK to fetch data from Plaid.
+* Use a Python SDK to fetch financial data.

-* Use SDKs to analyze personal financial data.
+* Use SDKs to analyze financial data.

 * Retrieve historical stock information using the Quandl API.